cchanging/asterinas/docs/src/kernel/intel_tdx.md

 with encrypted memory, secure initialization, and attestation mechanisms.
 For more information about Intel TDX, jump to the last section.

-## Why choose Asterinas for Intel TDX
+## Why choose Astros for Intel TDX

 VM TEEs such as Intel TDX deserve a more secure option for its guest OS than Linux.
 Linux,